 Research has been looking at the levels of antibodies people have produced after vaccine doses.
 This can help our understanding of response to the vaccine but can’t give us the full picture of how well people are protected against Covid-19.
 This is because we do not know what level of antibodies are needed for good protection.
 There also other parts of the immune system that can help protect against the virus.

 Research looking at antibody responses found people on dialysis and with chronic kidney disease (CKD) have responded well to the vaccine.
-Three doses are more likely to provide a good enough level of protection than two, so it is very important that people in this group have all of their vaccine doses.
+Three doses or more are more likely to provide a good enough level of protection than two, so it is very important that people in this group have all of their vaccine doses.

 - People who are immunosuppressed